Compound Interest Formula With Examples

 How to use the formula

-To better understand the formula, let's create a simple example.
-We'll say that you invest $10,000 into a savings account for 20 years at an annual interest rate of 6%, compounded monthly.
+To better understand the formula, let's create a simple example (we'll look into more complex variations, involving different compound intervals and extra contributions, later on in our article).
+Let's say that you invest $10,000 into a savings account for 20 years at an annual interest rate of 6%, compounded monthly.
 Here's how our calculation looks:

 Plugging those figures into the formula, we can calculate as follows:

 The investment balance after 20 years is therefore $33,102.04.
-Checking this figure against our compound interest calculator, we can see that we have calculated correctly.
+If we check this figure using our compound interest calculator, we can see that we have calculated correctly.

-Keep scrolling to see variations of the formula for annual, quarterly, monthly and daily compounding, a step-by-step explanation of how to use the formula, and some information on how to integrate it within a spreadsheet...
+In the following sections, we'll explore variations of the formula for annual, quarterly, monthly and daily compounding.
+We'll also provide a more detailed step-by-step explanation of how to use the formula and discuss how to it within an Excel spreadsheet.

 Formula variations